Majorana zero modes in dislocations of Sr$_2$RuO$_4$

 The low-energy electronic structure of the normal metal state of Sr$_2$RuO$_4$ is controlled by the $t_{2g}$ multiplet of d-orbitals $d_{xz}$, $d_{yz}$, and $d_{xy}$.
 These three orbitals give rise to three Fermi-surfaces which are expected to become fully gapped below the superconducting transition temperature at $T_c\sim 1.5K.$ The conventional wisdom indicates that the quasi-2D $d_{xy}$ band dominates the pairing instability and develops a nodeless chiral $p_x +i p_y$ order parameter\cite{rice1995}.
-If such an order parameter were generated, then the recently measured half-quantum vortices would indeed bind Majorana fermion states\cite{leggett-rmp,raffi2011} which could be manipulated as qubits.
-On the other hand, a conflict between the theoretical prediction of chiral surface states in the $p_x+ip_y$ state, and the clear lack of surface currents measured in Ref. \cite{kam2005}, motivated Raghu, Kapitulnik, and Kivelson (RKK) to make a different, compelling proposal for the nature of the order parameter which is dominated instead by the quasi-1D $d_{xz}$ and $d_{yz}$ orbitals\cite{rkk2010}.
-The RKK order parameter is again, odd-parity/p-wave which breaks time-reversal, but it is not a chiral topological superconductor and should not exhibit chiral edge states.
-Thus, it is consistent with the measurements of Ref. \cite{kam2005}.
-The true nature of the order parameter is still an open question, and in light of this one seeks experiments that can distinguish between these two theories.
+If such an order parameter were generated, then the recently measured half-quantum vortices would indeed bind MBS\cite{leggett-rmp,raffi2011}.
+However, a conflict between the theoretical prediction of chiral surface states in the $p_x+ip_y$ state, and the clear lack of surface currents measured in Ref. \onlinecite{kam2005}, motivated Raghu, Kapitulnik, and Kivelson (RKK) to make a different, compelling proposal for the nature of the order parameter which is dominated instead by the quasi-1D $d_{xz}$ and $d_{yz}$ orbitals\cite{rkk2010}.
+The RKK order parameter by itself is odd-parity/p-wave which breaks time-reversal, but is not a chiral TSC and should not exhibit chiral edge states.
+Thus, it is consistent with the measurements of Ref. \onlinecite{kam2005}.
+The true nature of the order parameter is still an open question, and experiments that can distinguish between these two predictions are needed.